 8.6 The V847 Wah-Wah Inductor.

 In all vintage pedals, there is some component which is often impossible-to-find/expensive which somehow adds the best sound or the legendary original tone.
-In this case the Fasel inductor from the first series is considered the holy grial.
+In this case, the Fasel inductor from the first series is considered the holy grail.

 There are several options in the market to play with, everything with a DC resistance between 10 to 100O (15O typ.), and inductance between 200mH to 1H (500mH typ.) can be used: The Dunlop Yellow/Red Fasel, TDK, Sabbadius Soul Inductor, Coloursound Inductor, Wipple inductor, SOD inductors, miniature audio transformers and coils from industrial filters.